Skip to main content

 While browsing through the electronics section of the Ax-Man surplus store, I came across these beautiful vintage seven segment displays.
 The tiny dome lenses on them were designed to make the digit appear bigger than they were.
 These were made by HP back in the 70s and commonly used in calculators.
 I had seem them floating around on eBay and at one point on Sparkfun's website but were too expensive to purchase. ( I was able to buy 50 of them for $10!)

-I was planning to make this little sculpture power by a battery, but wanted to see if could make it solar power instead.
-I was partially successful and the run time was only a few minutes.
+I was planning to make this little sculpture powered by a battery, but wanted to see if could make it solar power instead.
+I was partially successful, and the run time was only a few minutes.

 Block Diagram